 Ice is an obstacle to any ship, even an icebreaker, and the inexperienced Navigation Officer is advised to develop a healthy respect for the latent power and strength of ice in all its forms.
 However, it is quite possible, and continues to be proven so, for well-found ships in capable hands to navigate successfully through ice-covered waters.

 The first principle of successful ice navigation is to maintain freedom of manoeuvre.
 Once a ship becomes trapped, the vessel goes wherever the ice goes.
 Ice navigation requires great patience and can be a tiring business with or without icebreaker escort.
-The long way round a difficult ice area whose limits are known is often the fastest and safest way to port, or to the open sea.
+The open water long way round a difficult ice area whose limits are known is often the fastest and safest way to port, or to the open sea when leaving a port.

 7.2Requirements for Ships Operating in Ice

-The propulsion plant and steering gear of any ship intending to operate in ice must be reliable and must be capable of a fast response to maneuvering orders.
+The propulsion plant and steering gear of any ship intending to operate in ice must be reliable and must be capable of a fast response to manoeuvring orders.
 The navigational and communications equipment must be equally reliable and particular attention should be paid to maintaining radar at peak performance.